Get Three Methods to Format WD Passport for Mac and Windows:

 Tips to Avoid Formatting WD My Passport Without Backup

-Just as I have mentioned above, once the process begins, all the data on the drive will be lost.
-To avoid unnecessary data loss issues, we highly recommended all users extract or back up important data to another device or partition in advance.
+As mentioned above, once the process begins, all the data on the drive will be lost.
+To avoid unnecessary data loss issues, we highly recommend all users extract or back up important data to another device or partition in advance.
 You can copy files one by one to a new disk or drive.
-If you have quite a lot of data to be transferred, professional backup software shall be your best choice.
-Here we recommend you try EaseUS backup and recovery software which allows you to directly back up target data with simple steps.
+If you have a lot of data to transfer, professional backup software shall be your best choice.
+Here we recommend you try EaseUS backup and recovery software, which allows you to back up target data with simple steps directly.

-You can format your Western Digital My Passport external hard drive to FAT32 or exFAT format to transfer the data between a Mac and Windows system conveniently.
-According to the solutions above, EaseUS partition tool stands out for its convenience and easiness.
+You can format your Western Digital My Passport external hard drive to FAT32 or exFAT format to conveniently transfer the data between a Mac and Windows system.
+According to the solutions above, the EaseUS partition tool stands out for its convenience and ease.
 It's always your best choice.
-If you still have questions, you can contact us through Live Chat or email.
+You can contact us through Live Chat or email if you still have questions.

 WD My Passport Format (Mac) FAQs